-To create separate Oracle software owners, to create separate users, and separate operating system privileges groups for different Oracle software installations, each of these users must have the Oracle central inventory group (oraInventory group) as their primary group.
-Members of this group have write privileges to the Oracle central inventory (oraInventory) directory.
-In Oracle documentation, this group is represented as oinstall in code examples.
-See "Creating the Oracle Inventory Group" on page 2-17.
+To create separate Oracle software owners, to create separate users, and separate operating system privileges groups for different Oracle software installations, each of these users must have the Oracle central inventory group (oraInventory group) as

 The database software owner (typically, oracle) must also have the OSDBA group of the Oracle Grid Infrastructure home so that database instances can log on to Oracle ASM, and (if you create it) the OSOPER group as secondary groups.
 In Oracle documentation, the Oracle software owner users are referred to as oracle users.